If you are still using the old theme you can view the correct Knowledge Base here: https://help.easydns.com/.

 At the moment, easyDNS’ outbound mail does not provide support for digitally signing messages, but we do support the ability to publish DKIM records for clients using other outbound mail servers than our own.

-DKIM requires that sending mail servers be set up with a public/private keypair for signing outgoing messages, and a TXT record in the DNS zone file that displays the public key for authenticating signed messages.
+DKIM requires that sending mail servers to be set up with a public/private key pair for signing outgoing messages, and a TXT record in the DNS zone file that displays the public key for authenticating signed messages.

 Every SMTP server has its own setup, so please check your documentation for setting up the DKIM signing portion of the process.
 You can likely find step-by-step instructions by Googling for:

 Once you have generated the key pair, you will need to create two DNS records.
 One that alerts receiving mail servers that this domain supports DKIM and one with the actual key they must use for verification.

 Here’s an example:

 The first line specifies the domain as using DKIM, and advises as to what special settings are in place.
 The value t=y advises that the domain is still in testing mode.
 Once all is set up and working, you’ll want to remove that.
 The characters o=~ specifies that some of the mail from your domain is signed, but not all.
 You should specify o=- if all of the mail coming from your domain will be signed.

 The second line names which key is being used (for those with multiple keys), in our case test key.
 The value in the ‘text’ field first advises what encryption method was used (k=rsa means the key was encrypted using the RSA encryption method) and then the public key itself.

 Once the values have been confirmed, please take the opportunity to check them against the data you have generated or been provided by your mail service provider.